atomone-hub/genesis/CONSTITUTION.md

 * The mark gives you sores (Revelation 16:2) // NOTE: have no fear about it even if you got the shot.

-How could it be that a two millenia old document can predict what is happening today?
+How could it be that a two millennia old document can predict what is happening today?
 Well, most people don't read the bible at all, and anyone can see the light and turn into a white-hat.
 It appears to me that the white-hats have shepherded the black-hats into following a script that ends up exposes them